thebkv/bkv/exodus03.md

 They shall receive silver, gold, and raiment from the Egyptians.

-The faculties do not merely escape the old condition.

-They carry out of it **what can be reclaimed and eventually devoted to God**.

-The resources once held within Egypt will later appear in the construction of the Tabernacle.

-What belonged to the system of bondage can be **reoriented toward the dwelling of God**.
+The faculties carry out of the old condition **what can be reclaimed and eventually devoted to God**.
+The resources once held within Egypt will later appear in the construction of the Tabernacle: what belonged to the system of bondage can be **reoriented toward the dwelling of God**.

 ## Fractal Notes & References